joelandman/nyble/README.md

 * ```simplenet=0|1``` will remove/re-insert drivers for NICs, loop through all the network devices, bringing the NIC up, and then looking for a carrier.
      Those that have a carrier will be dhcp'ed.
-Using ```simplenet=1``` is is the simplest way to bring up a node
+Using ```simplenet=1``` is is the simplest way to bring up a network

 * ```net_if=NET``` configure the NET device (must come before sub options below)